adamkelker/osticket-prereqs/README.md

 </p>
 <p>

 3.)
-Once you have connected to your virtual machine you will want to go to your control panel.
+Once we connect to the virtual machine we will go to the control panel.
 From the control panel open up programs.
 Select, Turn Windows features on and off.

 <p>
 <img src="https://imgur.com/fGXMpx4.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>